From the Sorcerer's Scroll:

 them up.
 Anyone weak enough to be in an evil

-campaign in the first place is going to find himself
+campaign in the 1st place is going to find himself

 Finding out just how dark and nasty their minds